Transcription of all lyrics and the article are my own.

 Hit Factories provides a source for Shaun Ryder smashing something in the Dry Bar.
 The incident is also depicted in the film 24 Hour Party People.

 Information about Southern Studios comes from their website .
 Information about Neil Ferguson comes from the Chumbawamba FAQ, archived with the Wayback Machine.
-Information about Steven "Seething" Wells comes from a variety of sources, primarily the many obituaries he received online (as collected here by fellow music journalist Everett True.
+Information about Steven "Seething" Wells comes from a variety of sources, primarily the many obituaries he received online (as collected in this archived blog post by fellow music journalist Everett True.

 Some important code used in this section of my site was cribbed from W3Schools, particularly the code used for the index at the top of each page and the code for the buttons on the Lyrics page.
 The code used for the footnotes on the Article page come from Stack Overflow, it's the second answer down.